 -Paul Fromm, 19721

 Since its founding, the Fromm Foundation has been committed to upholding the truths Fromm expressed in the above quote and has supported a significant commissioning program since 1952.
-Meet the newly commissioned composers for 2015 or search our database for over 400 works commissioned by the Fromm Foundation!
+Meet the newly commissioned composers or search our database for over 400 works commissioned by the Fromm Foundation!

 1. Paul Fromm, "The Fromm Music Foundation: Past, Present, Future" in A Life for New Music: Selected Papers of Paul Fromm, ed.
 David Gable and Christoph Wolff (Cambridge, MA: Harvard University Press, 1988), 72.